API Keys

 API Page - Okto Dashboard

-1. Click the Reset button next to the App Secret field.
+1. Click the Reset button next to the Client Private Key field.

-2. A new App Secret will be generated.
-Copy the App Secret and store it securely.
+2. A new Client Private Key will be generated.
+Copy the Client Private Key and store it securely.

 3. Update all your applications with the new secret to avoid service disruption.

-• If someone obtains your App ID and App Secret, they could potentially make unauthorized requests on behalf of your application.
+• If anyone obtains your confidential keys, they could potentially make unauthorized requests or transactions.

-• In case of a suspected breach, immediately regenerate your App Secret and update your applications.
+• In case of a suspected breach, immediately regenerate the compromised key(s) and update your applications.

 FAQ